All Products

 If the catalog is hard-coded, the system will verify the existence of objects only within the specified environment.

-• Failure: Objects not submitted or published, or fields not existing in the checked objects, will result in failure.
+• Failure: Objects not submitted or published to the production environment will result in failure.

 Note